Developer: High Moon Studios

 Also Available On

 War for Cybertron was the first Transformers game that was actually good and not based off of any of the three movies (hey, I liked them!)
-It’s based the characters of the Generation One cartoon series and even brought back some of the original voice actors.
-Fall of Cybertron continues in this fashion, but brings out some of the lesser known Transformers and puts them in the campaign.
+It’s based on the characters of the Generation One cartoon series and even brought back some of the original voice actors.
+Fall of Cybertron continues in this fashion, but brings out some of the lesser-known Transformers and puts them in the campaign.
 The game is overall the same as the last one, but with more polish and fine-tuning.

 The story is decent and entertaining, but nothing memorable.
 It picks up from the last game where Megatron is still trying to wipe out the Autobots, but this time prevent them from escaping on the Ark.
 Optimus Prime and his gang are desperately trying to gather enough Energon to power the Ark, but Megatron and the Decepticons, as well as the Insecticons, are causing problems for everyone.
 The planet is pretty much lost at this point and all Optimus cares about is getting his Autobots off the damn planet and to safety.
 You play through thirteen chapters of various different Transformers from both sides to experience this pretty cinematic and entertaining story.